WilliamZipanHe/CMPT733-Fishing-Activity-Detection/README.md

 current scaler and model is set up for all vessels and all features

 ## Downloading Preprocessed Data
-Since we have acquired most of the data manually from websites and the data file is too large to upload to github, we provide the preprocessed data for reproduction of our training process.
+Since we have acquired most of the data manually from websites and the data files are too large to upload to github, we provide the preprocessed data for reproduction of our training process.
 To download the data, enter the following commands in repo root:
 ```
 wget "https://www.dropbox.com/s/n21qe0bi0ski45t/preprocess_dataset_v2.csv?dl=1" -O "preprocess_dataset_v2.csv"
 mv preprocess_dataset_v2.csv ./data/